-As a result of the above considerations we inserted “Satire” amongst the inventions of Ancient Rome and thought little more of it until someone wrote in and raised the following, rather deeper issue, which in turn forced us to answer with a rather more in-depth look at Satire and its origins:
+As a result of the above considerations we inserted “Satire” amongst the inventions of Ancient Rome, until one of our readers wrote in with a question and forced us to consider its origins more deeply:

-As you say the greeks had good examples of satirical literature/plays.
+The Greeks had good examples of satirical literature/plays.
 I dare say there were even earlier examples in ancient Egypt and elsewhere.
-I would add however that the brilliant sparkles weren’t brought together and developed into a singular form of literature until a variety of Romans, with a common environment had their way.
-It is interesting to note I think that the vast majority of “Romans” who did develop roman literature were in fact from the provinces: somewhat supporting your comment yet at the same time giving some credence to the important collective role of “Rome”.
+The brilliant sparkles weren’t brought together and developed into a singular form of literature until a variety of Romans, with a common environment had their way, particularly from the neighbouring areas.

-What I would say though is that the genre made its greatest progress and took its most stable form during the Roman period.
-Quintilian for example, fully aware and well learned in Greek literature, perhaps even more so than we are today, expressed the view that it was a Roman genre whilst for many others “inventions” the Roman’s had certainly no problem in recognising what was of local or foreign provenance.
-I believe he coined the name we now use for it (it would be interesting to place the exact reference here!) and from this small perspective could be considered to have been the one who actually recognised that a form of literature existed about him which hadn’t otherwise been described as an entity (the name-word itself derived from the Roman dish “satura” – a sort of minestrone dish made of a mixed variety of ingredients).
+The genre made its greatest progress and took its most stable form during the Roman period.
+Quintilian for example, fully aware and well learned in Greek literature, perhaps even more so than we are today, expressed the view that it was a Roman genre; whilst for many others “inventions” the Roman’s had certainly no problem in recognising what was of local or foreign provenance.
+I believe Quintilian coined the name we now use for it (it would be interesting to place the exact reference here!) and from this small perspective could be considered to have been the one who actually recognised that a form of literature existed around him which hadn’t otherwise been described as an entity (the name-word itself derived from the Roman dish “satura” – a sort of minestrone dish made of a mixed variety of ingredients).

 We might also give some thought as to what we are considering as “satire”: what would Quintilian have seen about him when he decided there was a genre in its own right?